 Cornstalks and leaves contain carbon too.
 When left in the field they add more carbon to the soil.

-Gevo’s unique systems approach is focused on getting the most out of our plant-based feedstock to improve global food supply as well as cut GHG emissions from transportation.
-We strive to source corn feedstock from farmers who use carbon-sequestering regenerative agricultural practices, then multiply the effect by separating the protein and starch out of every kernel.
+Gevo’s unique systems approach is focused on getting the most out of our plant-based feedstock to improve the global food supply and augment energy sources for transportation.
+We strive to source corn feedstock from farmers who use good regenerative agricultural practices, then multiply the effect by separating the protein and starch out of every kernel.

 - Nutrition first, Gevo will produce more protein products compared to renewable fuels, on a tonnage basis